 The concept behind Mealshare is simple:

-1. Choose a restaurant (currently Canadian Mealshare partner restaurants are located in Vancouver, Victoria, Calgary, Edmonton, Toronto, Ottawa and Montreal)
+1. Choose a restaurant (currently Canadian Mealshare partner restaurants are located in Calgary, Edmonton, Toronto, Vancouver, Victoria, Winnipeg, Ottawa, Montreal and Hamilton)

 2. Look for the Mealshare logo next to a menu item and order it!
 You’ll receive and enjoy your meal, but you’re also providing one meal to a youth in need.
 There’s no extra cost or action for you – just buy one, give one!

 3. When a partner restaurant sells a Mealshare menu item, they contribute financially to Mealshare, who sends most of those funds to a partner charity to purchase and provide one meal to a youth in need.
-Mealshare has at least one local charity partner in each city where they operates (in Toronto it’s Eva’s Initiatives for Homeless Youth), and provides half of the meals locally.
+Mealshare has at least one local charity partner in each city where they operates (in Toronto it’s Eva’s Initiatives for Homeless Youth and The Stop), and provides half of the meals locally.
 The other half are provided through their international charity partner, Save the Children

 - Mealshare Victoria: Mealshare YYJ